Here are some common FAQs I receive about design, career, community building, running, favorite content, and requests. Enjoy!

 Notes & content management: Notion

-Design: Design Buddies and sharing my work online and being open to constructive feedback.
+Design: Seeing how my design work impacts the bigger picture - does it meet both business and user goals?
+Is it technically feasible in our timeframe?
+Also Design Buddies and sharing my work online and being open to constructive feedback.

 Product thinking: Browsing Product hunt daily and analyzing what user experience & business trends are bringing the top products to the top

 I also have a blog article that answers all the common questions I get asked about learning design from an unconventional path / becoming a designer without a design degree with more resources here.

 It’s great - I feel like there are a lot of opportunities for growth.
 I started at EA as an intern in June 2020 and started full-time in December 2020.
 I got promoted again in June 2022 and am now working towards a Senior Experience Designer position.